ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## GitHub

 GitHub asks you to create a DNS TXT record under `_github-challenge-ORGANIZATION-<YOUR_DOMAIN>`, where ORGANIZATION stands for the GitHub organization name {{GITHUB-TXT}}.
 The code is a numeric code that expires in 7 days.
-This fits under {{targeted-domain-verification}}.

 ## AWS Certificate Manager (ACM)